slbailey/retrowaves/station/docs/contracts/STATION_TOWER_PCM_BRIDGE_CONTRACT.md

 - Use only Station-local monotonic time for drift detection
 - Not attempt to match or synchronize with Tower's Clock B
 - Not use Tower state to influence compensation
+- **Note:** This restriction applies only to drift compensation.
+It does not prohibit the Clock A PID controller described in PE6, which is allowed to use Tower buffer telemetry.

 **Boundary Invariant:**
 - Station→Tower: PCM frames only (no timing metadata)